coreystone/PowerShellToolkit/README.md

 * Insert new records and attributes into database
 * Query asset database and view results in table
 * Format USB drives, add OS/program as bootable
-* Query Active Directory computers to find OU, Active status
+* Query Active Directory computers to find OU, DC's, and Active status
 * Configure proxies for security and updates
 * Generate inventory reports, README's
 * Check for group policy and Windows licensing compliance